 Your sleeping position can also have a large effect on how your back feels throughout the day.
 If you sleep on your side or stomach without any support, you may be putting your back at a larger risk for pain.
 Holding up your lower back and extremities is a great way to lengthen and support your spine.

 Consider your mattress: is it more than 6 years old?
 If the answer is yes, it may be time to search for a new mattress.
-Purchasing a bed that comes with built-in support mechanisms specifically tailored for your back pain will improve your lifestyle drastically.
+Purchasing a bed that comes with built-in support mechanisms specifically tailored for back pain, like the Saatva Hybrid mattress, will improve your lifestyle drastically.
 Reverie has the best adjustable mattress on the market right now: their DreamCell technology and adjustable bases offer customizable support.
 For back pain, sleep on your back or side with more support underneath your knees to adjust the lower back and alleviate pressure on your spine.

 Finally, exercise is a great way to get your blood pumping and improve your back mobility.
 Research has shown that regular aerobic exercise, or cardio, improves back pain considerably in respondents who previously experienced back pain.
 In addition to providing much-needed blood flow and strength of the muscles surrounding your spine, upright or supported cardio, like jogging, the elliptical machine, and the seated bicycle improve your posture.
 Any exercise is great for your overall health, and shedding some pounds with a good diet and regular exercise can reduce the weight that your spine has to bear, which also soothes chronic back pain.

 With these 4 tips, you should be able to alleviate your back pain naturally.
 Keeping a healthy lifestyle with water, exercise, and good quality of sleep will improve every aspect of your life, in addition to the overall welfare of your spine.